microsoft/azure-health-data-services-toolkit/samples/Authenticator/README.md

 3. Save and close `secrets.json`.

-## Build and Run the Sample
+## Build and run the sample

 The easiest way to run the sample in Visual Studio is to use the debugger by pressing F5 or select "Debug > Start Debugging".

 If you are using Visual Studio Code or something else, you can run the sample from the command line by executing `dotnet run` in this directory (`samples/Authenticator`).

-## Advanced Scenario - Specifying a Client Application
+## Advanced scenario - specifying a client application

 The Authenticator in the SDK allows you to specify which authentication method your application will use.
 Here, let's set up this sample to use a client application (or service principal) to access Azure resources.
 You can actually achieve this in two ways: